Paolo97Gll/Raytracer.jl/docs/src/index.md

 ### Package

 The package is still under development and is not available in the official registry.
-To add this package to your work environment, open julia and type the following commands:
+To add this package to your work environment, open julia REPL and type the following commands:

 ```julia
 import Pkg